api-platform/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-If your pull request fixes a BUG, use the last old-stable branch that contains the bug.
+If your pull request fixes a BUG, use the last stable branch that contains the bug.

 If your pull request documents a NEW FEATURE, use the `master` branch.